 As a mother (a very NEW mother), my mind was racing.
 I was concerned that even though he was gaining weight if he’s throwing up his whole feed, he might not getting the nutrition that his little body needs.

 I wondered if the spitting up was causing him pain.
 Is it an allergy?
 Is it a malformation in his gut somewhere?
 Does he have a blockage?
 Is he sensitive to something in my milk?
 Do I need to switch him to formula?
 Do I need to see a lactation consultant to make sure my latch is correct?
 Is it infant acid reflux?
 What do I DO?
 I know your mind is going to the same places, right?

 I was constantly experimenting with the pieces of advice that I had received from my pediatrician, my obstetrician, the lactation consultant that I had worked with right after birth, and of course, probably most importantly, other mommies who had gone through something similar.
 Every day I felt like I needed all of this advice because I truly believed we were never going to escape this season of newborn-hood and I was never going to sleep again if I didn’t find a solution right away.

-The 7 Best Infant Reflux Remedies That Actually Work
+The 7 Best Infant Acid Reflux Solutions That Actually Work

 1. Make Your Life E.A.S.Y